 We start with a journey north-west to Husavik, on the coast and only a few miles from the Arctic Circle.
-This is the main centre for "Whale Watching" trips in Iceland, which has been included in the itinerary, as an optional excursion (estimated cost £30).
+This is the main centre for “Whale Watching” trips in Iceland, which has been included in the itinerary, as an optional excursion (estimated cost £45).
 Those who do not wish to take part will be able to spend some time exploring the town.
 After lunch, we travel to the deep gorge of Asbyrgi.
 Eventually, we reach Dettifoss, Europe’s most powerful waterfall and regarded by many as the most spectacular of many in Iceland.

 The day will be spent looking at various sites around Myvatn, with the opportunity to see, among other things, the best rootless craters in Iceland at Skutustadir, lava pillars at Dimmuborgir, and a spot at Grotagja where the Eurasian and North American plates are separating ~ the rate of separation being measured by an iron bar.
 There are also lava tunnels, warm springs and an optional walk to the summit of the explosion crater at Hverfjall.
 There will be time to visit the new Myvatn Nature Baths (similar to the "Blue Lagoon" near Keflavik).